-You know you believe in every record you do and you know there’s some record’s like the Yellow record we did it after the fact and it’s not one of my favorites although there are some moment’s and that’s all you can do.
+You know you believe in every record you do and you know there’s some record’s like the Yellow record we did it after the fact, and it’s not one of my favorites although there are some moment’s and that’s all you can do.
 It’s all timing you know.
-It’s all everything has to be lined up in order to get that.
+It’s all everything has to be lined up to get that.
 With Detonator we weren’t in a good place you know.
 We had been on the road non-stop doing these arena tours for years, record after record and we were pretty crispy, pretty abused and pretty addicted.

-We were a fucking mess and so going into Detonator Robbin wasn’t all there with us so that was the beginning of you know I see the end right there but we had a new beginning after that probably blessed by him and people who still want to hear us but Detonator to me it was a good record.
-You can only do with what you’ve got when you’re given only four colored pencils and you’re told to create the universe.
-You’re given a black pencil and that’s all you’ve got well you’ve got to make do with it.
+We were a fucking mess and so going into Detonator Robbin wasn’t all there with us so that was the beginning of you know I see the end right there but we had a new start after that probably blessed by him and people who still want to hear us but Detonator to me it was a good record.
+You can only do with what you’ve got when you’re given only four colored pencils, and you’re told to create the universe.
+You’re given a black pencil, and that’s all you’ve got well you’ve got to make do with it.
 That’s about it, you know.
 So we did what we could.
 I like the record.
 There are some great songs on there.
 I think Way Cool is on there correct?

 Yes, Dirty Job

 Thank you very much for keeping that flame alive with Ratt & Roll and your solo projects.
 You’re out there it sounds like you’re on the ball.
 That first song that Beau Hall did I said we’re right back to the Sweet Cheater days!